Senior Management Team

 Mrs Aldrina Magwood, Director of Performance and Reform

-Aldrina Magwood took up her new post as Acting Director of Performance and Reform on 01 April 2015 having held the post of Assistant Director Best Care Best Value from May 2011 and Acting Assistant Director Performance Improvement from October 2009.
+Aldrina was previously the Assistant Director Best Care Best Value from May 2011 and Acting Assistant Director Performance Improvement from October 2009.
 Over the past 18 years, Aldrina has worked in a number of senior management roles primarily responsible for strategic planning and service reform within health and public safety provider organisations as well as at commissioning level.

 Personal Assistant: Jane Murphy